FAQs

 - How many people work at The Running Head?

-- What kind of backgrounds do you all have?
+- What kind of backgrounds do you have?

 - I am an undergraduate/postgraduate interested in working in publishing.
 Do you offer work experience placements?